Armed man tries to breach FBI office, is injured in standoff - NewsBreak

 Armed man tries to breach FBI office, is injured in standoff

-CINCINNATI (AP) — An armed man decked out in body armor tried to breach a security screening area at an FBI field office in Ohio on Thursday, then fled and was injured in an exchange of gunfire in a standoff with law enforcement, authorities said.
+An update posted to the Facebook page of the Clinton County Emergency Management Agency indicated the “law enforcement operations and response” was over, but included no information about how the standoff was resolved or the status of the suspect.

+Officials said the man was wearing body armor and was chased onto a highway, then had abandoned his car on nearby country roads bordered by woods and farm fields just off I-71, about 45 miles (72 kilometers) northeast of Cincinnati.

-The confrontation that began at the FBI’s Cincinnati field office came as officials warned of an increase in threats against federal agents in the days following a search of former President Donald Trump’s Mar-a-Lago estate in Florida.
+The confrontation came as officials warned of an increase in threats against federal agents in the days following a search of former President Donald Trump's Mar-a-Lago estate in Florida.

 Federal officials said the man “attempted to breach” the visitor’s screening area at the FBI office and fled when agents confronted him.
-He was chased onto Interstate 71, and a shot was fired from his car, according to the Ohio State Highway Patrol.Boy, 5, dies after being struck by two vehicles on North Side
+After fleeing onto Interstate 71, he was spotted by a trooper and fired shots as the trooper pursued him, said Lt.
+Nathan Dennis, a Ohio State Highway Patrol spokesperson.

-The suspect left the interstate and abandoned his car on nearby roads, where he exchanged gunfire with police.
+The suspect left the interstate north of Cincinnati and abandoned his car on rural roads, where he exchanged gunfire with police.
 The man has “unknown injuries,” but no one else was hurt, the patrol said.
-The standoff remained in progress as of midafternoon Thursday.

-Officials in Ohio have locked down a mile radius near the interstate and urged residents and business owners to lock doors and stay inside.
+State highway workers blocked off roads leading to the scene as a helicopter flew over the area.
+Officials locked down a mile radius near the interstate and urged residents and business owners to lock doors and stay inside.
 The interstate has been reopened.

 There have been growing threats in recent days against FBI agents and offices across the country since federal agents executed a search warrant at Mar-a-Lago.
 On Gab, a social media site popular with white supremacists and antisemites, users have warned they are preparing for an armed revolution.